Eudorajab1/jasmin_smsc_gui/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to the Jookies/Jasmin and Py4web teams for their stirling products
-* Inspiration
-* etc